KrmKayabasi/FrontendMentor_Pomodoro/README.md

 Live Demo is available --> [Demo](https://splendorous-sfogliatella-e68162.netlify.app/)

+Note1: This project doesn't support mobile view.

-Note1: This project is not fully functional.
+Note2: This project is not fully functional.
 FontChange,ThemeChange and MinuteChange is not available.
 I will add these features as soon as possible.
 But you can change values on code and use it on your own computer for a while.

-Note2: It doesn't work on the background.
+Note3: It doesn't work on the background.
 I will solve this issue too.